 What a mouth full… lets break it down.

 paths = list() for p in range(200): this_path = list() for t in range(80): value = flip() * dice() this_path.append( value ) paths.append(this_path)

 Paths is a list containing 200 lists where each list represents a path of 80 time points.
 Lets visualize this.

 from matplotlib import pyplot for p in paths: pyplot.plot(p) pyplot.show()

 Each of the 200 paths are shown in this wonderful image that I’ve entitled “What happens when you roll a dice and toss a coin 80 times in a row, 200 times over!”.

 What is this?

-Good question!
+What is a good question!
 This picture shows the distribution of coin flips and movements over 200 paths.
 There are enough paths to illustrate the pattern of distribution.
 This is a normal distribution curve.
 That means the most of the paths cluster around zero and fewer paths arrive at the extremities or tails.

 Why are we doing this?

-Better question :-).
+Why is a better question :-).
 Sometimes a mathematical formula is closed form , meaning all the information required to evaluate the formula is available.
 Other times the formula is not closed form this means we need to generate or simulate the data needed.
 Monte-carlo computer simulations generate data to complete the forecast.